labordynamicsinstitute/replicability-training/External-reproducibility-checks.md

 You can have access to all the resources we regularly use:

 - [CCSS ("CISER") compute nodes](https://ciser.cornell.edu/computing/computing-help/how-to-login/).
 If you do not have an account, request a Research account with "lv39" as sponsor.
-Do not use the restricted data access!
+Do NOT use the restricted data access (do not request a CRADC account)!
 - [BioHPC compute cluster](https://biohpc.cornell.edu/lab/lab.aspx).
 If you do not have an account, request one.
 Even if you have an account, request to be added to the "lv39" lab.
 - [CodeOcean](https://www.codeocean.com) - Don't forget to share with "dataeditor@aeapubs.org".
 Instructions are [here](https://labordynamicsinstitute.github.io/replicability-training-curriculum/access-to-computers.html#reproducibility-checks-in-codeocean)
 - [WholeTale](https://labordynamicsinstitute.github.io/replicability-training-curriculum/access-to-computers.html#conducting-reproducibility-checks-on-wholetale)